linuxdeepin/deepin-manual/manual/deepin-repair/en_US/index.md

 ## Basic Operations

-When you cannot find boot menu, have privilege error or forgot login password, you may not be able to enter deepin desktop, then you need to go into Live system or another system (if multiple systems installed) to run Deepin Repair.
+When you cannot find boot menu, have privilege error or forgot login password, you may not be able to enter deepin desktop, then you need to go into Live system to run Deepin Repair.

 ### Detect and repair disk